-Google Photos also allows for some basic photo or video editing.
+Google Photos also allows a plethora of tools for on-the-go photo editing.
+Not to mention Google Photos video editing tools that even come with filters these days.
 Although it’s not as advanced as some other apps like Lightroom, it gets the job done.
 You won’t be able to do anything special inside the app, but if you’re looking to quickly adjust or crop your photo or video, you can easily do so.
 There are also a few filters for your photos, but these aren’t anything special, so you’ll probably want to look at more advanced photo-editing apps for that.

 Sharing photos with Google Photos is as easy as it gets.
 You can share a single photo or a whole album.
 And the best thing about it is you can share a photo straight from the cloud, so the person you’re sharing with can download the photo and preserve the quality.
 Hence, using Google Photos is a perfect match for social media or instant messaging.
 However, Google Photos doesn’t have an actual desktop client (you can download a web-based app), which makes using it on desktop more challenging.